 Image from http://www.rigpashedra.org/

-I have changed the order these are presented elsewhere to that of a more chronological one, which interestingly reveals how these great minds were often contemporaneous with each other and focused on very different areas of thought in Buddhist philosophy.
+The order below has been changed from how it has been presented elsewhere to that of a more chronological one, which interestingly reveals how these great minds were often contemporaneous with each other and focused on very different areas of thought in Buddhist philosophy.

 1. Nagarjuna is considered the first of the seventeen panditas of Nalanda.
 While Western scholars generally assume there were two Nagarjunas separated by several centuries, received tradition holds him as a long-lived master who was critical in revealing the Mahayana teachings and sutras, elucidating the meaning of emptiness and the Madhyamaka view in particular, and being a great master of tantra.
 His works are typically divided into three groups: his praises, his speeches, and works on reasoning.
 His most famous text is from the latter category; entitled Treatise on the Middle Way, it is translated in The Ornament of Reason.